meg-simula/mri2fem-lectures/README.md

 # About these lectures #

-This is a series of lectures given as part of the University of Bergen's Porous Media Short Course Series in the Spring of 2021.
+This is a series of guest lectures given as part of the University of Bergen's Porous Media Short Course Series in the Spring of 2021.
 The lectures are given online via Zoom.